GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (273).md

 **At Higher Tiers**: When cast at 3rd tier or greater, for each tier beyond minimum, you may increase the dimensions of the area by half.

 **Critical Failure**: You lose one of your senses (chosen at random) and have disadvantage on [Prcp] saves for as long as you have spell sickness.
 You suffer a penalty to spellchecks and counterspell checks equal to the spell's tier for a number of rounds equal to the points of failure.

+#### Veil of Moths

+**Minimum Tier**: 2

+**Casting Time**: 3 actions

+**Range**: 20 yards

+**Effect**: You conjure a swarm of moths that don't appear to be of any known species and direct them against a foe.
+At the end of each action phase, these morhs will cause an attack against the creature it is directed towards.
+Roll a die, the attack is of the appropriate attack type.
+If the spellcheck was a critical success, it also adds the die result as a bonus for the purpose of inflicting a critical hit.
+1. Necrotic
+2. Biting
+3. Toxic
+4. Psychic

+The moths will continue for a number of rounds equal to the spell's tier.
+As an action, you may redurect moths from one target to another.

+**At Higher Tiers**: When cast at 3rd tier or greater, for each tier beyond minimum, you may choose to either increase the range by 5 yards or afflict an additional creature.

+**Critical Failure**: You have angered a mysterious entity.
+The moths will instead attack you, and will continue to do so for a number of rounds equal to the spell's tier +1.

 #### Venting Burst